erickclasen/cbpro-cli-tools/README.md

 - Printing a list of open orders and a summary of the last 5 filled orders
 - Cancelling orders
 - Reading Accounts * This requires downloading data and keeping it updated for prices/volume.
 See below
+- Bulk buy and sell of cryptos in a portfolio.
+Allows quick liquidation for example.
+Or manual adjusting/balancing of portfolio of cryptos (*Note that there is a code repo called cbpro-index-fund-algo that will do this automatically.*)

 ## Requirements